CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 Fortunately, things seem to be changing with the arrival of HIMBO (specially V4.2, which is compatible with everything SOS related) and I've seen more people making armors specifically made for men.

-Once knowledge about how to work with HIMBO gets widely gathered and spread, expect to have men bodies that _It just works_&trade; the same way women bodies just work along with this mod without too much hassle.
+Once knowledge about how to work with HIMBO gets widely gathered and spread, atd bugs corrected, expect to have men bodies that _It just works_&trade; the same way women bodies just work along with this mod without too much hassle.
 My mod doesn't make much distinction between men and women whatsoever, so expect it to be ready for battle when that fabled time finally comes.

 ## I got textures mismatches on some NPCs